 This in fact is a great way to plan a trip to Narkanda.
 You can reach Kalka, board the toy train from there, arrive at Shimla, and then board a bus from Shimla to Narkanda.

 It is a fun but a slow way to travel.
 If you had no interest in the toy train, the next and major railway station is at Chandigarh.
 This one is very well connected by trains from all over the country.
 From Chandigarh, you can then travel to Narkanda by private taxi or public transport.

 Weather of Narkanda

 Narkanda has a sub-tropical climate which means that winters here are very cold but summers are warm.
-The day temperature fluctuates between between 19 ˚C to 28 ˚C but can drop down to around 10 ˚C at nights.
-During winter the temperature remains between -5 ˚C to 10 ˚C.
+The day temperature fluctuates between 19 °C to 28 °C but can drop down to around 10 °C at night.
+During winter the temperature remains between -5 °C to 10 °C.

-By October, it starts to get cold again and after December, it can snow anytime in Narkanda; which remains to be the situation until March next year.
-During the months of December to February, the town receives a considerable amount of snowfall, accounting to the low temperatures.
+It starts to get cold again in late September and by mid-December, it can snow anytime in Narkanda.
+The weather remains to be very cold until March next year.
+During the months of December to February, the town receives a considerable amount of snowfall, accounting for the low temperatures.

 Best time to Visit Narkanda